brunchstudio/pytvpaint/docs/limitations.md

 | `tv_ProjectSaveAudioDependencies` and `tv_ProjectSaveVideoDependencies`                                                | Missing arguments in documentation rendering the function useless, thankfully someone provided the correct details [here](http://tvpaint.net/forum/viewtopic.php?p=136709) |

-## TVPaint 12 Bugs and Breaking Changes
+## TVPaint 12 Bugs and Breaking Changes:

 TVPaint 12 introduces a lot of welcome changes (especially for the artists) and some new needed function for developers.
 However, it also introduces a lot of breaking changes and some new bugs.

-To deal with these changes as well as the new functions exclusive to TVP 12, we added a couple decorators and helper functions :
+To deal with these changes as well as the new functions exclusive to TVP 12, we added a couple decorators and functions :

 | Method                                                                               | Description                                                                                              |
 |:-------------------------------------------------------------------------------------|:---------------------------------------------------------------------------------------------------------|